logdna/mezmo-workshops/content/en/otel-demo-responsive-optimization/docs/4-profile-log-data.md

 * ![Final Pipeline: Log Exploration](../../images/pipelines_final_log_exploration.png)

 ## Step 6: Analyze Log Patterns
-After allowing the profiler to run a short amount of time Once your docker has been built and deployed, give it a few and you will start to see the profiler build out.
-Eventually you will see something similar to the following
+Once your docker has been built and deployed, give it a few and you will start to see the profiler build out.
+Within minutes, you will see something similar to the following

 ![OpenTelemetry Log Profile](../../images/4-profile_profile.png)